 Welcome to Triratna Ontario.
 At present there are no structured Triratna activities in Ontario, however it is my wish to establish the Triratna in this fine and diverse Province.

-I visit Toronto, Goderich and Guelph twice a year to keep in contact with his Buddhist friends and family.
-This June I will be visiting Sudbury for the first time.
+In non Covid-19 times I visit Toronto, Goderich and Guelph twice a year to keep in contact with his Buddhist friends and family.
+I visited Sudbury in June 15 for the first time.

 My father who died in 2011, re-married in 1993 and moved from the UK to the Greater Toronto Area.
 It was through visiting him that a vision arose to espablish Triratna in Ontario.
 I managed to live in Guelph for a year from 2004 till 2005 having secured work there.
 Sadly the work only lasted 7 months and I was forced to return to Great Britain in 2005.